Making Maps with Cartopy

 # subplot labels

-axes[0].set_title('Time-mean Sea Surface Temperature')
+axes[1].set_title("Another Sea Surface Temperature");

 Projections